-- The use Solar Thermal Panelling will be of enormous benefit to the affordable plots. - High efficient thermal building elements and Modern Methods of Construction will reduce the energy demand. - Class A Gas combi boilers with Gas Savers applied to each unit. - Reduced flow tap restrictors and dual flush WC's, flow restrictors to showers and best practice white goods will reduce water consumption. - Solar shading and thermal mass will negate the need for air conditioning. - Good daylighting will reduce the need for high lighting levels
+- The use Solar PV will be of enormous benefit to the development. - High efficient thermal building elements and Modern Methods of Construction will reduce the energy demand. - Reduced flow tap restrictors and dual flush WC's, flow restrictors to showers and best practice white goods will reduce water consumption. - Porous paving to help in attenuation of the water runoff. - Solar shading and thermal mass will negate the need for air conditioning. - Good daylighting will reduce the need for high lighting levels - Future proofing of the scheme has been taken into account to allow the provision of district heating pipework to serve adjacent sites.